MossyProgrammer/Tycoon_Royale/README.md

 ## Project Name: Tycoon Royale
-## Description:
+### Description:
-A web-based card game based on the rules outlined by Persona 5 Royal’s Thieves’ Den Tycoon Minigame.
+A web-based card game based loosely on the rules outlined by Persona 5 Royal’s Thieves’ Den Tycoon Minigame.

 The general rule set for this version of Tycoon is as follows:
 >Tycoon is a discard-based card game where the main objective is to discard your entire hand as soon as possible.
 Each player is given a hand of 13 card that they can discard either in matching singles, doubles, triples, or in a special 4-card format called a ‘revolution’.
 These cards are ranked by their card number and special house rules (3, 4, 5, 6, 7, 8, 9 , 10, Jack, Queen, King, Ace, 2 and then Joker is the strongest).
 In some instances, however, a 3 of spades can be played on top of a unpaired Joker as a ‘3 Spade Reversal’, which is the strongest play in the game.